-To get a commercial driver's license learner's permit you must be at least 18 years old if you will be transporting property within state lines, and at least 21 years old if you will be transporting people.
-You must have held an Indiana driver's license, chauffeur's license, or public passenger chauffeur's license for at least one year.
+To get a commercial learner's permit (CLP) you must be at least 18-years-old if you will be transporting property within state lines, and at least 21-years-old if you will be transporting people.
+You must have held a driver's license for at least one year.

-To get a commercial driver's license learner's permit you need to pass the appropriate knowledge test for the vehicle type that you plan to operate:
+To get a CLP you need to pass the appropriate knowledge exam for the vehicle type that you plan to operate:

-When you pass a knowledge test, the results are valid for 180 days.
-You may receive only three commercial driver's license learner’s permits in two years.
-A commercial driver's license learner’s permit is valid for six months.
+When you pass a knowledge exam, the results are valid for 180 days.
+You may receive only three CLPs in two years.
+A CLP is valid for 180 days.

-Holders of a valid commercial driver’s license learner permit may operate a commercial motor vehicle only when accompanied by the holder of a valid commercial driver’s license holder who has the proper class and endorsement(s) necessary to operate the commercial motor vehicle.
+Holders of a valid CLP may operate a commercial motor vehicle only when accompanied by the holder of a valid commercial driver’s license (CDL) who has the proper class and endorsement(s) necessary to operate the commercial motor vehicle.

-You may find the material covered in the knowledge examinations in the commercial driver's license test booklet.
+You may find the material covered in the knowledge examinations in the CDL test booklet.

-When you apply for a commercial driver's license you must present documents of identification proving your identity, lawful status, Social Security number, and Indiana residency.
+When you apply for a CDL you must present documents of identification proving your identity, lawful status, Social Security number, and Indiana residency.